mvolkmann/blog/src/prolog.md

 ## Type Checking

-Prolog provides many built-in predicates that can be used to assert the type of arguments.
+ISO Prolog provides many built-in predicates that can be used to assert the type of arguments.
+These are not supported in Scryer Prolog.
+Instead see {% aTargetBlank "https://www.scryer.pl/si.html", "Module si" %}.

 | Predicate                             | Meaning                                                       |
 | ------------------------------------- | ------------------------------------------------------------- |